What is Riba?

-- The similar commodities must be equal in quantity.
-The commodities must be equal in quantity during exchange transaction.
+- Similar commodities must be equal in quantity.
+The commodities must be equal in quantity during the exchange transaction.

 For example, If A gets 1000 kg wheat from B but he has to pay 1200 kg of dates at a later date then this will be Riba Nasi’ah al-fadl.

-Riba al-Fadl comes into existence in a sale transaction which involves the exchange of one ribawi commodity (mentioned in above Hadith) for the same type of commodity but different amount or weight.
+Riba al-Fadl comes into existence in a sale transaction which involves the exchange of one ribawi commodity (mentioned in above Hadith) for the same type of commodity but the different amount of weight.